 Remote collector nodes only gather statistics about inventory objects and forward collected data to the data nodes.
 Remote collector nodes do not store data or perform analysis.

-The master and master replica nodes are data nodes that have extended capabilities.
+The primary and primary replica nodes are data nodes that have extended capabilities.

 Types of Node Groups

-Tracks, analyzes, and predicts the operation of monitored systems.
-Consists of a master node, data nodes, and optionally of a master replica node.
+- Tracks, analyzes, and predicts the operation of monitored systems.
+Consists of a primary node, data nodes, and optionally of a primary replica node.

 Because it consists of remote collector nodes, only collects diagnostics data without storage or analysis.
 A vRealize Operations Manager deployment can contain several collector groups.